-Our plan for the second day was to backpack 11 kilometers to Fish Harbour.
+Our plan for the second day was to backpack 11 kilometres to Fisherman’s Cove.
 Normally – without a pack on – I can knock off that distance in 2-3 hours.

 We knew ahead of time that most of the day would be in the woods.
 It’s the section of trail that I would describe as the least interesting.
 Still, and especially because it’s fall, there is lots of colour, textures, mushrooms and lichens to liven up the hike.

 It didn’t take us long to realize that we made the right decision to stay put for the night on the trail.
 On the second day the first part of the hike took us over super slippery rocks and then up through a cleft in the rocks that I never would have found in the dark.
 Even in the daylight it took us about 90 minutes to reach White Spruce Harbour.
 It’s a beautiful campsite – like all of them we saw on the trail.